The 'Best of Both Worlds' Rule of Retirement Spending

 Step 3: Rebalance regularly.
 The total return or "Best of Both Worlds" approach is not for the set-it-and-forget type of retiree.
 For it to work, you have to be willing to rebalance the portfolio by selling appreciated stocks and buying underperforming ones.

 There are also short- and long-term capital gains, as well as other tax implications to consider.
-That's why Dostal says that while it's something you could DIY if you have the expertise or are willing to learn, you may be better off working with a financial adviser if this is a retirement withdrawal strategy that appeals to you.
+That's why Dostal says that while it's something you could DIY if you have the expertise or are willing to learn, you might be better off working with a financial adviser if this is a retirement withdrawal strategy that appeals to you.

 What could go wrong

-Just like with any withdrawal strategy, some things can go wrong, which is why setting guardrails is important.
+Just as with any withdrawal strategy, some things can go wrong, which is why setting guardrails is important.
 It's easy to overspend when the markets are doing well, but having guardrails can keep you disciplined and on track.

 If it's more out of your control, say inflation outpaces the performance of your investments, or the stock market tanks for an extended period, having enough short-term cash on hand to weather the storm so you don't have to sell assets at depressed levels is a strategy worth implementing ahead of time.